 Here’s a quick overview of what you can fit into two days in Iceland.

+Aim to get into Iceland early in the morning to make sure you can get full Icelandic experience, however, if you arrive later, mix and match this 2 day layover in Iceland itinerary.
 Go to the Blue Lagoon straight from the airport and spend an hour or two there.
 There’s secure luggage storage available for suitcases.
 Once you’re rejuvenated, catch a taxi into the capital city of Reykjavik and check into your hotel or apartment.
 Head out for some lunch at Icelandic Street Food, Old Iceland, or Apotek Restaurant.

 When you’re finished enjoying the local cuisine, go exploring the local museums and art galleries that interest you.
 Walk if the weather permits, so you can check out the street murals and other outdoor attractions too.
 Enjoy dinner and a drink at Kopar or the Harbor Restaurant overlooking the old harbour.
 Book your Northern Lights tour for your first night, in case it gets cancelled and you can re book for your second day.